2012 Colorado wildfires

 The 2012 Colorado wildfires were an unusually devastating series of Colorado wildfires, including several separate fires that occurred throughout June, July, and August 2012.
 At least 34,500 residents were evacuated in June.

+Background

+While "fire season" varies every year based on different weather conditions, most wildfires occur between May and September with a fire risk year-round with an increasing danger during winter.
+Drought and decreasing snowpack levels and lowering snowmelt and runoff increase fire risk.
+These conditions, along with increased temperatures and decreased humidity, are becoming more common from climate change.
+Vegetation growth provides an ample fuel for fires.
+From 2011 to 2020, Colorado experiences an average of 5,618 wildfires each year that collectively burn about 237,500 acre.

 Causes

 Conditions were favorable for the wildfires.